 Student name: Campus:

 Participation in interscholastic athletics is a privilege.
 Drug use of any kind is incompatible with the physical, mental, and emotional demands placed upon participants in interscholastic athletics.
-For the safety, health, and well-being of all students, the __________ School District has established policy JJIE, Interscholastic Athletics/Drug Testing, to provide for student drug testing (a) as part of each student’s annual physical for eligibility for participation in interscholastic athletics; (b) as chosen by random selection throughout the school year; and c) at any time requested based on reasonable suspicion.
+For the safety, health, and well-being of all students, the Orangeburg County School District has established policy JJIE, Interscholastic Athletics/Drug Testing, to provide for student drug testing (a) as part of each student’s annual physical for eligibility for participation in interscholastic athletics; (b) as chosen by random selection throughout the school year; and c) at any time requested based on reasonable suspicion.

 Each student seeking the privilege of participating in interscholastic athletics and his or her parent/legal guardian are required to sign this written consent for drug testing prior to the student being allowed to participate in such activity.
 This consent will permit the district to test a student’s urine samples for a variety of commonly abused drugs in accordance with policy JJIE.